ben-rnd/2EZConfig/README.md

 Requires the Visual studio 2015 - Windows XP(v140_XP) Platform toolset.

 ## Roadmap
+- Headless mode button mapping (no GUI for legacy systems using TNT2 GPU)
 - HID Input, support for various input device (eg.MIDI)
 - HID Lighting out
 - EZ2Dancer support - IOhooking done, just need to RE the button mappings on ports and create config interface for it (kind of done, check out the ez2dancer branch)